Matsilagi/Zombie-Survival-v1.11-Fix/README.md

 ```
 	* Fix Enhanced Player Model Selector updating voice packs with this gamemode.
-	* Add Outfitter support (just to not bloat my Server with the Anime playermodels i use, ooo scary.)
 	* Keep up with main branch (requirement, obviously, if its a bugfix which gets in the way of my "modernization", i'll try to either adapt it to my code or ignore entirely)
 	* Categorize other Valve official or lore-friendly playermodels.
 (Detect if a game is mounted, and if it is, add voicelines to use with their playermodels.
 Also add support for Valve stuff on the workshop such as Portal 2, Half-Life 2 - Survivor [Arcade HL2 Ver], Cyber Diver V2 [Arcade Game based on Source Engine by Taito], E.Y.E Divine Cybermancy [Classic Source-based standalone game], CS:S and so on.)
 	* Other fun stuff (Use Sandbox addons to add more content and features to the existing gamemode base, currently uses a buymenu from Sandbox, but i plan to have a better one in the near-future.)